 Fare basis, also known as fare codes, are the letters or numbers that airlines use to define the rules that are associated with different types of airfares or tickets.

-Understanding fare codes is important only so that you can understand what rules are associated with the type of ticket you purchased, which can include whether or not you are able to change or cancel your res
+Understanding fare codes are important only so that you can understand what rules are associated with the type of ticket you purchased, which can include whether or not you are able to change or cancel your reservation.

 Fare Basis: A Shorthand Method of Describing Pricing Rules